ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/05-general-trees.md

 has no parent.
 From this observation, it immediately follows that a tree with $n$ nodes must have $n-1$ edges because each node, aside from the root, has one edge connecting that node to its parent.
+-->

 ### ADT for general trees

-Before discussing general tree implementations, we should first make precise what operations such implementations must support.
-Any implementation must be able to initialise a tree.
-Given a tree, we need access to the root of that tree.
-There must be some way to access the children of a node.
-In the case of binary tree nodes, this was done by providing instance variables for the left and right child pointers.
-Unfortunately, because we do not know in advance how many children a given node will have in the general tree, we cannot give explicit functions to access each child.
-An alternative must be found that works for an unknown number of children.

-One choice would be to provide a function that takes as its parameter the index for the desired child.
-That combined with a function that returns the number of children for a given node would support the ability to access any node or process all children of a node.
-Unfortunately, this view of access tends to bias the choice for node implementations in favour of an array-based approach, because these functions favour random access to a list of children.
+We want our general trees to support the same operations as our binary trees.
+That is, given a tree, we need access to the root node of it.
+There also must be some way to access the children of a node.
+Since general trees have an arbitrary number of children, we can not have a variable name for each of them (as we did for binary trees with `right`/`left`).

-An alternative is to provide access to a **List** of the children pointers.
+If order of children is important, a node containing a **List** of children makes sense.
 This list can be an array-based list or a linked list or even a dynamic function generating the children on demand.
-The only thing we will assume is that it follows the **List** ADT, as described in @sec:general-lists.
+The only thing we assume is that it follows the **List** ADT, as described in @sec:general-lists.

     // General tree nodes
     datatype GTNode of T:
-        elem: T                   // This is the value, just as for binary nodes
+        value: T                  // This is the value, just as for binary nodes
         children: List of GTNode  // All children of the node

+As you may recall, a list of nodes is sometimes referred to as a forest.
+That makes little sense here as it would mean every tree contains a forest.

 ### Traversing a general tree

 There are three traditional
 [tree traversals]{.tree} for [binary trees](#binary-tree){.term}:
 [preorder](#preorder-traversal){.term}, [postorder](#postorder-traversal){.term},
-and [inorder](#inorder-traversal){.term} (see @sec:traversing-a-binary-tree).
+and [inorder](#inorder-traversal){.term} (see @sec:traversing-binary-trees).
 For general trees, preorder and postorder traversals are defined with meanings similar to their binary tree counterparts.
-Preorder traversal of a general tree first visits the root of the tree, then performs a preorder traversal of each subtree from left to right.
-A postorder traversal of a general tree performs a postorder traversal of the root's subtrees from left to right, then visits the root.
+Preorder traversal of a general tree first visits the root of the tree, then performs a preorder traversal of each subtree from left to right (start to end of the list of children).
+Postorder is generalized in a similar way, with the processing of a value happening after the recursive processing of the children.

 Inorder traversal does not have a natural definition for the general tree, because there is no particular number of children for an internal node.
-An arbitrary definition -- such as visit the leftmost subtree in inorder, then the root, then visit the remaining subtrees in inorder -- can be invented.
-However, inorder traversals are generally not useful with general trees.
+An arbitrary definition -- such as visit the leftmost subtree in inorder, then the root, then visit the remaining subtrees in inorder -- can be invented, but has little use as a general pattern.

 ::: dsvis
 Visualisation of preorder traversal.